blizt42/Haruki.bot/README.md

 # Haruki.bot
 Music bot revamped

-Any sensitive date are removed.
+Any sensitive data are removed.

 Bot created by bamb00#4632

 Note